fleetdm/fleet/handbook/brand.md

   * Avoid using SVGs or icon fonts.
 3. Click the __Export__ button.

+### Vulnerability monitoring

+Every week, we run `npm audit --only=prod` to check for vulnerabilities on the production dependencies of fleetdm.com.
+Once we have a solution to configure GitHub's Dependabot to ignore devDependencies, this manual process can be replaced with Dependabot.

 ## Rituals

 The following table lists the Brand group's rituals, frequency, and Directly Responsible Individual (DRI).